 Place all of the ingredients except the cornmeal into the bowl of a stand mixer.

-Knead on medium-low speed using the dough hook for 15 minutes.
+Knead on medium-low speed using the dough hook attachment for 15 minutes.
+It won’t quite completely clean the sides of the bowl.

 Yes, this is quite a wet dough.
-It’s trickier to work with, but it makes the English muffins nice and light.
+Since it’s a sticky dough, it’s trickier to work with, but it makes the English muffins nice and light.

 Transfer to a greased large bowl.
 Allow to ferment for 1 hour in a warm place at room temperature.